mateusauler/lc/README.md

 # lc

-This compiler was built for our 'Compilers' discipline.
+This compiler was built for our 'Compilers' class.

 It is for a simple language based on C and Pascal named `L`.